briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 7. Deploy Metrics Server

-In order to collect more metrics from the cluster, you should install **metrics server** on the cluster first.
+In order to collect more metrics from the cluster, we should install **metrics server** on the cluster first.
 You can download the manifest file as follows:

 ```dos
 brew install wget